Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 A mass-spring system in which a mass is attached to the end of a spring.
 The more we move the mass from its equilibrium, the greater its resistance and the more it will be repelled back toward equilibrium.
 Courtesy: [flippingphysics.com](http://flippingphysics.com).
 {: style="font-size: medium;"}

 In an **elastic network model (ENM)**, we imagine nearby alpha carbons of a protein structure to be connected by springs.
-Because distant atoms will not influence each other, we will only connect two alpha carbons if they are within some threshold distance of each other (the default threshold used by ProDy is seven angstroms).
+Because distant atoms will not influence each other, we will only connect two alpha carbons if they are within some threshold distance of each other.

 A major strength of ProDy is its implementation of a **Gaussian network model (GNM)**, an ENM for molecular dynamics.
 We describe how a GNM works in the following section.

 **Note:** The following section is at times mathematically advanced, so feel free to skim it if you do not have a background in linear algebra.
 A full treatment of the mathematics of GNMs can also be found in the chapter at <a href="https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf" target="_blank">https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf</a>
 {: .notice--warning}

-## Introduction to GNM
+## An Introduction to Gaussian Network Models

-Performing GNM analysis on a protein gives us a fairly accurate understanding of how the protein is structured, particularly on the flexibility of the proteinand how each residue moves relative to the rest.
-In this section, we will revisit the human hemoglobin (<a href="https://www.rcsb.org/structure/1a3n" target="_blank">1A3N.pdb</a>) to peform GNM analysis.
-Recall that in GNM, the target molecule is represented using ENM.
-Therefore, the first step in GNM analysis is to convert hemoglobin into a system of nodes and springs.
-As mentioned above, this can be easily done by stripping the protein to only alpha carbons and connecting alpha carbons that are within a threshold distance.
-Generally, the threshold distance for GNM is set between 7 to 8 Å.
+In this section, we will introduce GNM using our old friend human hemoglobin protein (<a href="https://www.rcsb.org/structure/1a3n" target="_blank">1A3N.pdb</a>).
+The first step in GNM analysis is to convert hemoglobin into a system of nodes and springs.
+As mentioned above, this can be easily done by stripping the protein to only alpha carbons and connecting alpha carbons that are within a threshold distance; the figure below uses a value of 7.3 angstroms.

 <!--
 Study by Kundu et al. showing that 7.3 Å being the optimal cutoff across a set of 113 proteins.